-It is important that you know precisely what time you are to check in with the surgical facility and that you allow sufficient preparation time.
-Bring all papers and forms with you including any preoperative orders and history sheets.
+It is important that you know precisely what time you are to check in with the surgical facility, and that you allow sufficient preparation time.
+Bring all papers and forms with you including the preoperative orders and history sheets.
+Your child should wear comfortable loose fitting clothes, (pajamas are OK).
+Leave all jewelry and valuables at home.
+They may bring a favorite toy, stuffed animal, or blanket.